 Government loans and grants are available to eligible full-time students who are registered in eligible programs.

-The StudentAid BC Application for full-time government loans & grants are now available.
+The StudentAid BC Application for fstudent loans & grants is now open and available for 2020 applications.

 What does it mean to be a full-time student for the purposes of financial aid?